lukerohde/our-meals/README.md

     * Fix bugs
         * Can't drop and drag two files
     * DONE Refactor models
-    * Use whitenoise in development for gunicorn
+    * DONE Use whitenoise in development for gunicorn
 * Improve security
     * Unguessable collection and recipe links
     * Read only mode on collections and recipies that aren't yours (or your meal plans)